 7 Robo-advisors With Tax-loss Harvesting

 Betterment offers tax-loss harvesting for both Digital and Premium clients.
-Betterment Digital has no minimum balance, with fees of 0.25% AUM.
+Betterment Digital has no minimum balance, but requires $10 to begin investing.
+Betterment Digital charges of 0.25% AUM for accounts worth more than $20,000 or those with an auto deposit of at least $250 per month.
+Accounts worth less than $20,000 pay $4 per month.
 Investors with a higher balance can access Betterment Premium with a $100,000 minimum investment and a management fee of 0.40% AUM.
-Financial advisors and customized portfolios are also available.
+Betterment Premium clients receive access to financial advisors.
+Customized portfolios including ESG and crypto are also available.

-Personal Capital has free investing and finance management tools available.
-Anyone can use the retirement management tools for free, but only paid users will get access to tax-loss harvesting.
-Paid accounts require a $100,000 minimum balance.
+Empower has free investing and finance management tools available.
+Anyone can use the retirement and investment management tools for free, but only paid users will get access to tax-loss harvesting.
+Paid accounts require a $100,000 minimum balance for complete financial planning services, comparable with a Traditional financial planner.
 Fees start at 0.89% AUM and gradually decrease in increments until they reach 0.49% AUM for accounts valued over $10 million.

 3. Schwab Intelligent Portfolios

 Schwab offers tax-loss harvesting for taxable accounts with values over $50,000.
 To open an account, investors will need a $5,000 minimum investment.
-One bonus to investing with Schwab?
-Zero account management fees for the robo-advisor!
+Schwab doesn’t charge investment management fees but require an 8% to 10% cash allocation in each portfolio.
 Investors who want financial advisory guidance will like the premium Schwab Intelligent Portfolios Premium with low subscription pricing.

 Wealthfront offers tax-loss harvesting on all taxable accounts.
 Wealthfront also has a low $500 minimum investment requirement and a management fee of 0.25% AUM.
-The first $,000 is managed for free if you sign up with the link below.
-Wealthfront also recently added crypto and more than 100 ETFs for customized portfolios.
+There’s a free cash promo, if you sign up with the link below.
+Wealthfront also recently added crypto and more than 200 ETFs for customized portfolios.
+They also have fee-free stock and ETF trading.

 5. Axos Invest